CircuitVerse/Blog/content/posts/Ayan_Final_GSoC_Report.md

 ### Experience 🏂

 Google Summer of Code has been a great experience for me.
-I have learned a lot from my project and I am very happy with the outcome.Engaging in the beautiful community like CircuitVerse is an excellent opportunity for me, I also want to thank my mentors [Aboobacker MK](https://github.com/tachyons), [Satvik Ramaprasad](https://github.com/satu0king/) and [Shivansh Srivastava](https://github.com/Shivansh2407) for their extreme support and continuous code reviewes.
+I have learned a lot from my project and I am very happy with the outcome.Engaging in the beautiful community like CircuitVerse is an excellent opportunity for me, I also want to thank my mentors [Aboobacker MK](https://github.com/tachyons), [Satvik Ramaprasad](https://github.com/satu0king/) and [Shivansh Srivastava](https://github.com/Shivansh2407) for their extreme support and continuous code reviews.

 Looking forward to contribute even more to CircuitVerse and the whole Open-source community !